KavyaMistry369/chatgpt_clone/README.md

 - **Interactive Experience**: Smooth and intuitive user interface for seamless interaction.
 - **Customization Options**: Tailor the app's behavior and appearance to suit your preferences.

-## Installation

-To run this app locally, follow these steps:

-1. Clone this repository to your local machine.
-2. Ensure you have Flutter installed.
-If not, refer to the [Flutter documentation](https://flutter.dev/docs/get-started/install) for installation instructions.
-3. Navigate to the project directory and run `flutter pub get` to install dependencies.
-4. Connect a device or start an emulator.
-5. Run `flutter run` to launch the app on your device/emulator.

 ## Usage

 1. Upon launching the app, you'll be presented with the chat interface.